Roby46/RIFT/README.md

 <img src="Full Experimental Evaluation/Datasets.png" alt="...">

-The Figure above shows the details of the datasets employed in our evaluation.
+The Figure above shows the details of the datasets employed in our evaluation, also reporting the total number of Missing Values for each configuration.
+These datasets were selected to cover different domains, such as human activity recognition, environmental sensing, industrial automation, and air quality monitoring (i.e., Opportunity, Telemetry, Genesis,and Air Quality, resp.).

 ### Evaluation metrics